Agoric/documentation/main/zoe/api/zoe-helpers.md

 const { swap } = makeZoeHelpers(zoe);

-  // `firstOfferHandle` is from a prior offer to the contract const hook = newHandle => swap(firstInviteHandle, newHandle);
+  // `firstOfferHandle` is from a prior offer to the contract const hook = newHandle => swap(firstOfferHandle, newHandle);
   return zcf.makeInvitation(hook);
 ```

 ## zoeHelper.inviteAnOffer(options)
 - `options` `{offerHook, customProperties, expected}` Optional name
   properties of the
-- Returns: a promise for the new inviteHandle
+- Returns: a promise for the new offerHandle

 Make an invitation to submit an Offer to this contract.
 This
 invitation can be given to a client, granting them the ability to
 participate in the contract.

-If "offerHook" is provided, it will be called when the invitation is exercised
+If "offerHook" is provided, it will be called when an offer is made
-and an offer is submitted.
-The callback will get a reference to the offer.
+using the invite.
+The callback will get a reference to the offerHandle.

 If the "expected" option is provided, it should be an {ExpectedRecord}.
 This is like a {Proposal}, but the amounts in 'want' and 'give' should be null,